Andy Greene: New York Islanders and retirement

 During the 2019–20 season, on February 16, 2020, Greene was traded to the New York Islanders in exchange for David Quenneville and a 2021 second-round pick.
 The move came following 14 seasons with the club.
 The trade reunited Greene with Islanders general manager Lou Lamoriello, who was general manager of the Devils in 2006 when Greene signed with the club.
 Greene scored his first playoff goal in 10 years during the Islanders' second round series against the Philadelphia Flyers.
 His previous playoff goal was in 2010, also against the Flyers.

 On January 11, 2021, Greene was signed to a reported one-year, $700,000 extension with the Islanders.

 On November 16, 2021, Greene played his 1000th NHL game.

 After going unsigned in the 2022–23 offseason, Greene announced his retirement on October 12, 2022, signing a one-day contract to retire with the Devils.

 Personal life

 Greene has three older brothers, David, Matt, and Shawn, all of whom played hockey.
 Greene was born prematurely on the way to his brother's hockey game.

 Greene and his wife Rachel have two sons, Colton and Maddox.
-During the off-season, Greene returns to his hometown and organizes a hockey skills school called Andy Greene Hockey School.
+During off-seasons, Greene returned to his hometown to organize a hockey skills school called Andy Greene Hockey School.

 Greene's former high school, Trenton High School, officially retired his number in 2012.

 Greene holds a degree in education from Miami University.
 In 2019, he was inducted into the Miami Athletics Hall of Fame.